136MasterNR/Battles-of-Batch/README.md

 ## User Interfaces
 ### Shop (#4.0)
-  - Items: Items require in-game currency and specific character level.
+  - **Items**: Items require in-game currency and specific character level.
 The level requirement is replaced by the symbol "↑", and currency by the symbol "$".
-  - Skills: More Info Soon!
+  - **Skills**: More Info Soon!

 ### Quests (#4.1)
   - More Info Soon!